Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT: Performance tests and results

 \section{Performance tests and results}

 We now test the accuracy and speed of the above method in several geometries, and compare it to two edge integral methods.
-All codes are written in MATLAB R2017a, apart from FINUFFT which is a multithreaded C++ library with MEX interface.
-All timings will be reported for double-precision arithmetic on a 4-core i7-7700HQ laptop with 32GB RAM.
-In each case we will first need to describe the areal quadrature used.
+All codes are written in MATLAB R2017a, apart from FINUFFT which is a \ch{parallel} C++ library with MEX interface.
+All timings will be reported for double-precision arithmetic on a 4-core i7-7700HQ laptop with 32GB RAM, using 8 threads (full hyperthreading). \ch{All codes take advantage of the multiple threads, either via vectorized MATLAB statements, or via OpenMP in FINUFFT.} In each geometry we will first need to describe the areal quadrature used.